chef/chef-web-docs/content/saas/get_started.md

 ### Create Organization in CLI

-Add the Chef Organization to the Chef Infra Server and act as a top-level entity for role-based access control.
-Use the [knife org create](https://docs.chef.io/workstation/knife_org/) command to create your Chef Organization.
+Add the Chef organization to the Chef Infra Server and act as a top-level entity for role-based access control.
+Use the [knife org create](https://docs.chef.io/workstation/knife_org/) command to create your Chef organization.
 For example, to create an Organization called myorg:

 ```sh
 Knife org create myorg “My New Organization”